As the saying goes, if you don’t know where you’re going, any road will take you there. So where do you see yourself in five years?

 Without a clear plan for the future, it’s easy to get stuck in a rut or drift aimlessly from one day to the next.
 But with a clear vision, you can set goals, prioritize your time, and take purposeful steps toward the life you want.

 The pressure of figuring it all out might seem like an elephant sitting on your chest.
 However, with the guidance and expertise of Lifebook creators Jon and Missy Butcher, who are also the trainers of Mindvalley’s Lifebook Online Quest, you’ll get all the support you need along the way.

 There’s incredible power in realizing “you have the freedom to operate the way you want,” says Jon.
 “But you must take responsibility for the choices you make and the actions you take.”

-Where Will You Be in 5 Years
+Where Will You Be in 5 Years?

-Self-assessment comes before taking action and making changes in our lifestyle.
-We first need to know exactly what we like and don’t like about where we are in life.
-And then define our true desires for the future, the near and the distant one.
+According to Jon, you first need to know exactly what you like and don’t like about your life in the present moment.
+And then define your true desires for the future.

 Outlining Your 5-Year Plan Right Now